EliGurarie/EliGurarie.github.io/_pages/research.md

 Others - either active or in the works - include:

-- (a) Modeling the potential role of selective predation, esp. of wolves, in potentially slowing the spread of Chronic Wasting Disease (CWD) in Wisconsin.
+- Modeling the potential role of selective predation, esp. of wolves, in potentially slowing the spread of Chronic Wasting Disease (CWD) in Wisconsin.
-- (b) Analyzing the movements and behaviors of critically endangered Sonoran pronghorn in Arizona.
+- Analyzing the movements and behaviors of critically endangered Sonoran pronghorn in Arizona.
-- (c) Large scale analysis of phenological data across northern Eurasia.
+- Large scale analysis of phenological data across northern Eurasia.
-- (d) More!
+- More!